Equality and Diversity Statement

 As a lead partnership agency and a provider of services for sport and physical activity, Active Kent & Medway and the Partnership Board are committed to promoting equality, valuing diversity and combating unfair treatment in sport and physical activity.

 We are committed to ensuring that current and potential service users, employees (including volunteer helpers), Board Members and applicants for roles either with Active Kent & Medway or the Active Partnership Board, will not be discriminated against on the grounds of social circumstances or background, gender, gender identity, race, disability, sexuality, age, religion, pregnancy & maternity or marriage & civil partnerships.
 The principles of tolerance and understanding and respect for others are central to what we believe.
-Active Kent & Medway and the Board are committed to progressing towards achieving gender parity and greater diversity generally on its Board, including, but not limited to, Black, Asian, minority ethnic (BAME) diversity and disability.
+Active Kent & Medway and the Board are committed to progressing towards achieving gender parity and greater diversity generally on its Board, including, but not limited to, disability and cultural diversity.

 Active Kent & Medway has the following objectives as (a) a lead partnership agency (b) a service provider and (c) an employing body: